Azure-Samples/azure-files-samples/Workloads/azurefiles-actions-aks/README.md

 I have created 3 workflows on this repository, under the default GitHub workflow folder `.github/workflows` for you to test the self-hosted ARC runners created on AKS.

 * `.NET Build using containers` install .NET SDK and restore/build/publish application on the runner itself.
 File name is `dotnet-using-container.yml`
 * `.NET Build without containers` use workflow container feature to run a .NET SDK container and build inside the application inside the container.
 NUGET Caching is mounted by default on this container.
-File name is `dotnet-wihout-container.yml`
+File name is `dotnet-without-container.yml`
 * `Container and Service Test` testing workflows also using containers feature to create a ubuntu container and a redis service.
 Both containers run on the same AKS Pod.
 NUGET Caching is also mounted by default on this container.
 File name is `container-service-test.yml`

 All 3 workflows have an input parameter for the Arc runner name to be used on the `runs-on:` field of your workflow.
 This is the `ARC_RUNNER_SCALESET_NAME="arc-runner-set"` variable defined before, called `arc-runner-set`.
 To facilitate testing, we are using `workflow_dispatch:` option on the 3 workflows to only run those workflows when it is requested manually.
-On GitHub Actions tab of your repository, select one of the workflows and click on `Run worflow` button.
+On GitHub Actions tab of your repository, select one of the workflows and click on `Run workflow` button.

 Once the workflow is running, it will request a runner to ARC running on AKS cluster.
 Once this runner, a pod on Kubernetes, is allocated for the job, the workflow will run in there to completion.
 As we are using the Ephemeral runner approach, the pod running your workflow will be destroyed at the end and a new one will be created for your next workflow run.